The Bankrate promise

 - Flex – Like 1st Time Advantage loans, Flex loans come with competitive 30-year fixed rates, but are also open to repeat homebuyers.
 The Flex program includes down payment assistance in the form of a no-interest loan that must be repaid or a grant (free money).

-- HomeAbility – If you or a member of your household is living with a disability, the HomeAbility program offers two separate loans: one for 80 percent of the purchase price and an additional zero-interest loan up to 25 percent of the price.
+- HomeAbility – If you or a member of your household is living with a disability, the HomeAbility program offers two separate loans: one for 95 percent of the purchase price and an additional zero-interest loan up to 25 percent of the price (with a maximum of $45,000).
 The income limits are lower than limits for other loan programs, but this program comes with the benefit of no mortgage insurance.

 Among eligibility criteria, all Maryland Mortgage Program mortgages generally require that:

 - You purchase a primary residence and don’t own another residence.

 - The home is within Maryland purchase price limits, which range from $349,526 to $985,842 depending on location.